fsantanna/dceu/doc/manual.md

 Task : `task´ `(´ [List(ID [TAG])] [`...´] `)´ Block
 ```

-Each prototype keyword is followed by an optional `:rec` modifier and a list of
-identifiers as parameters enclosed by parenthesis.
 Parameter declarations are equivalent to immutable `val`
 [declarations](#declarations) and can also be associated with
 [tuple template](#tag-enumerations-and-tuple-templates) tags.